mo-nirvana/novafinds-data-platform/task2-gold-layer/README.md

 The Gold layer is designed around three questions the case brief asks directly:

-1. **Which products are most profitable?** → We hope to find an answer in `product_revenue_gold`, butv in reality , we don't know - because we don't know the sell price fornthe products, the payment amount and order amount sometimes include more than 1 product, so we couldn't split the single product revenue out
+1. **Which products are most profitable?** → We hope to find an answer in `product_revenue_gold`, butv in reality , we don't know - because we don't know the sell price fornthe products, the payment amount and order amount sometimes include more than 1 product, so we couldn't split the single product revenue out.
+But if we add all the orders include product Froyen Salmon Filets up, the related orders revenue is the highest.
+So we infer that this is a key contributor to the revenue.
 2. **Which products are returned most often?** → `cancelled_product_gold` by assuming cancellation si return, we found out, cinnamon rasin bagels has the highest return rate - 33.3%!
 3. **How do sales vary across regions?** → we created `sales_region_gold` and `sales_country_gold`, you can see the table and the world map in .ipynb.
 In short, APAC and China is leading, a lot!